Polymer/polymer-bundler/README.md

 - `--strip-exclude`: Exclude a subpath and remove any links referencing it.
 - `--inline-scripts`: Inline external scripts.
 - `--inline-css`: Inline external stylesheets.
+- `--add-import <path>`: Add this import to the target HTML before vulcanizing.
+Can be used multiple times.
 - `--strip-comments`: Strips all HTML comments not containing an @license from the document.
 - `--no-implicit-strip`: *DANGEROUS*!
 Avoid stripping imports of the transitive dependencies of imports specified with `--exclude`.
 May result in duplicate javascript inlining.